proplot-dev/proplot/docs/tutorial6.rst

 Normalizers and levels
 ----------------------

-`~proplot.wrappers.cmap_wrapper` assigns the `~proplot..BinNorm`
+`~proplot.wrappers.cmap_wrapper` assigns the
-“meta-normalizer” as the data normalizer for all plotting commands involving colormaps.
-This permits discrete ``levels`` even for commands like `~matplotlib.axes.Axes.pcolor` and `~matplotlib.axes.Axes.pcolormesh`. `~proplot..BinNorm` also ensures that colorbar colors span the entire colormap range, independent of the ``extend`` setting, and that color levels on the ends of colorbars for “cyclic” colormaps are distinct.
+`~proplot.styletools.BinNorm` “meta-normalizer” as the data normalizer for all plotting commands involving colormaps.
+This permits discrete ``levels`` even for commands like `~matplotlib.axes.Axes.pcolor` and `~matplotlib.axes.Axes.pcolormesh`. `~proplot.styletools.BinNorm` also ensures that colorbar colors span the entire colormap range, independent of the ``extend`` setting, and that color levels on the ends of colorbars for “cyclic” colormaps are distinct.

 .. code:: ipython3